The taxonomic unit ‘Phylum’ in the classification of animal is equivalent to which hierarchical level in classification of plants:

 Choose from the following options.

-Starting from the innermost part, the CORRECT sequence of parts in an ovule are
+Starting from the innermost part, the correct sequence of parts in an ovule is:

-The correct sequence of parts in an ovule are
+The correct sequence of parts in an ovule is (innermost to outermost):

 A particular species of plant produces light, non sticky pollen in large numbers and its stigma are long and feathery.
 These modifications facilitate pollination by